There's a long story and a short story...

 My mission is to elevate others.
 As we embrace our gifts, our potential, and our inherent worth, we create a ripple that stretches beyond what we can imagine.

 No day is the same, but there are a few constants I try to live by every day.
 They are:

 Celebrate imperfection.
 Have faith in your path.
 Take time to slow down.
 Be still.
 Love deeply.
 Live with humility.
 Practice self-compassion.
 Eat the fries.
 Savor the coffee.

 I hope you find love and camaraderie in Original Worth.
 You are not alone, and you have a world of beauty and fulfillment waiting for you.
 The hard stuff will be there too but know that you deserve the good things that happen to you in this life.

 Official Bio & Credentials

-Sarah Dergins, LCSWA is an associate licensed clinical social worker, associate psychotherapist, and coach.
+Sarah Dergins, LCSW is a licensed clinical social worker, psychotherapist, and consultant.
 Sarah received undergraduate degrees in chemistry and psychology from Washington College, and melded her passion for science with her compassion for people as she obtained a master’s degree in social work from the University of North Carolina at Chapel Hill.